Edwin1335/Complete-Data-Structures/README.md

 "g++ -std=c++11 file_name.cpp -o your_executable".
 Some may not require
 the specification of "-std=c++11", but its good practice to add it anyway.

-Data Structures added to "Complete-Data-Structures"
+Data Structures added to "Complete-Data-Structures":
     List
         Single Linked List
         Circular Linked List